ember-mobile/ember-cli-framework7/README.md

 In order to simplify the work with Framework7 within Ember, we added some component and additional methods on the `f7` service.

+### Page container

+The page container component is used to initialize included Framework7 features.
+Currently single components are used to initialize them but I will re-work it.

+= f7-page-content
+  .navbar
+    / ...
+  .page-content
+    / ...

 ### Navbar

 Framework7 requires to call `sizeNavbars` after rendering a navbar in